Battle of Zhovti Vody: Battle

-On May 4, 1648, near Kamianyi Zaton, Mykhailo Krychevsky's 3,500 registered Cossacks mutinied, killing all the officers (Krychevsky himself was taken prisoner and would join Khmelnytsky's army).
-Cossacks who stayed loyal to the Crown, such as Ivan Barabash, were cut down, as well as the German dragoons in their midst.
-Rebellious Cossacks arrived at the battlefield on May 13.
+On 4 May 1648, near Kamianyi Zaton, Mykhailo Krychevsky's 1,500 registered Cossacks mutinied, killing all the officers (Krychevsky himself was taken prisoner and would join Khmelnytsky's army).
+Cossacks who stayed loyal to the Crown Army, such as Ivan Barabash, were cut down, as well as the German dragoons in their midst.
+Rebellious Cossacks arrived at the battlefield on 13 May.
 The next day, Stefan Potocki saw his already undermanned force dwindle to 1,000 men, when the 1,200 registered Cossacks and some dragoons who arrived with Stefan also joined the uprising.
 Polkovnyk Ivan Hanzha is recognized as being instrumental in swaying his fellow registered Cossacks into taking Khmelnytsky's side.
 This created a gap in the Polish defense which the Cossacks attacked, supported by Tatars, but the attack was repulsed.
 At this point, Khmelnytsky's army swelled to more than 11,000.
 Despite the overwhelming numerical superiority, gaining Polish ramparts was not an easy task, especially in the absence of heavy artillery on the side of the Cossacks.
 Therefore, the Tatars and Cossacks decided to capture the Polish camp by guile.
 On the same day Tugay Bey proposed Poles negotiations.

 The hetmans, with an additional 4,000 strong army halted past Chyhyryn, built fortifications, but after news of the mutiny they retreated to the "settled area to their rear" and north of Chyhyryn on 13 May N.S.

-The Commonwealth army managed to hold off from being overrun; this was due in part to their superior artillery.
-On May 13, 1648, Khmelnytsky met with representatives of Stefan Potocki, who debated turning over their artillery in exchange for safe passage.
+The Commonwealth's army managed to hold off from being overrun; this was due in part to their superior artillery.
+On 13 May 1648, Bohdan Khmelnytsky met with representatives of Stefan Potocki, who debated turning over their artillery in exchange for safe passage.

-Soon to Cossacks were sent deputies (e.g. Czarnecki, hostage-Cossack was Kryvonis).
-Khmelnitsky put up tough requirements: give to the Cossacks the Polish cannons, banners, and Commissioner Szemberg.
+Soon to Cossacks were sent deputies (Stefan Czarnecki, hostage-Cossack was Maksym Kryvonis).
+Khmelnytsky put up tough requirements: give to the Cossacks the Polish cannons, banners, and Commissioner Szemberg.
 The Poles agreed on everything except to give up Szemberg.
 Finally, an agreement was made.
 In return for the cannons, the Poles would receive safe passage.
-However, after giving up the cannons, Khmelnytsky broke the agreement, imprisoned the deputies imprisoned, and Colonel Kryvonis escaped.
+However, after giving up the cannons, Khmelnytsky broke the agreement, imprisoned the deputies imprisoned, and Colonel Maksym Kryvonis escaped.
 The next day there was an attempt to break out of the encirclement, Poles along with tabor began to walk towards the small fortified town Kryliv.
 They were, however, stopped at the cost of hundreds of soldiers captured by the Tatars.
 The Cossacks launched an assault but were repulsed.
 This was followed by another assault, the fighting continued until the evening and the Cossacks were repulsed again.
 Poles again decided to break through to Kryliv.
-May 16, after 1:00 a.m.
+16 May, after 1:00 a.m.